sfstoolbox/sfs-matlab/README.md

 loudspeaker directly in the <code>conf.secondary_sources.x0</code> matrix, which has to be empty if you want to use one of the above predefined shapes.
-The rows of the matrix contain the single loudspeakers and the six columns are [x y z nx ny nz w], the position and direction and weight of the single loudspeakers.
-The weight w is a factor the driving function of this particular loudspeaker is multiplied with in a function that calculates the sound field from the given driving signals and secondary sources.
-For WFS w could include the tapering window, a spherical grid weight, and the r^2 cos(theta) integrational weighting for integration on a sphere.
+The rows of the matrix contain the single loudspeakers and the six columns are
+<code>[x y z nx ny nz w]</code>, the position and direction and weight of the
+single loudspeakers.
+The weight <code>w</code> is a factor the driving function of this particular loudspeaker is multiplied with in a function that calculates the sound field from the given driving signals and secondary sources.
+For WFS
+<code>w</code> could include the tapering window, a spherical grid weight, and
+the <code>r^2 cos(theta)</code> integrational weighting for integration on a sphere.

 ```Matlab
 % create a stadium like shape by combining two half circles with two linear